llbit/chunky-docs/docs/scene_format.md

 Scene Description Format
 ========================

-Most of the settings in a Chunky scene are stored in a JSON plain-text format.
-Such Scene Description files have the extesion `.json`.
-This page documents the structure fields that exist in the Scene Description files and what they mean.
-This page may be out of date with the current version of Chunky as it is not updated very frequently.
-Check the version history at the end of this page to see the latest updates made to this documentation.
+Most of the settings in Chunky scenes are stored in Scene Description files using a JSON-based file format.
+This page documents the SDF file format.
+The documentation is currently incomplete, and may lag behind the current Chunky version as new versions are released.
+Check the version history at the end of this page to see the latest updates made to the SDF documentation.

-The JSON files are stored in the scene directory and the filename is based on the scene name.
+SDF JSON files are stored in the scene directory and the filename is based on the scene name with `.json` appended.
 For example, the JSON file for a scene named `MyScene` would be `MyScene.json`.

 ##Structure